Decoding Brazil’s ESG Regulations: What Global Companies Need to Know

 Call to explore deeper scenarios

-Even well resourced multinationals seldom maintain an up to date view of Brasília’s fast moving rulemaking calendar.
+Even well-resourced multinationals seldom maintain an up-to-date view of Brasilia's fast-moving rulemaking calendar.
 Gasilov Group works on the ground with regulators, sector associations, and global standard setters.
-Contact us here to pressure test your disclosure road map, quantify cross border legal exposures, and design capital efficient transition strategies.
-Curious about who we are or the impact we’re making?
-Learn more about us here.
+Contact us here to pressure test your disclosure road map, quantify cross-border legal exposures, and design capital-efficient transition strategies.

 What is the compliance deadline for CVM Resolution 193 reporting in Brazil?

-Listed companies must begin mandatory reporting aligned with IFRS S1 and S2 for the fiscal year starting January 1 2026, with voluntary reporting encouraged for 2024 and 2025.
+Listed companies must begin mandatory reporting aligned with IFRS S1 and S2 (adopted locally as CBPS 01 and CBPS 02) for the fiscal year starting January 1, 2026.
+Voluntary reporting was encouraged for 2024 and 2025, but the voluntary window has now closed and mandatory reporting is in effect.
+Reasonable assurance is required from the 2026 fiscal year onward.

 Does the Central Bank climate stress test apply to non-financial corporates?

-Direct requirements target banks, but corporates that borrow locally will feel the effect because lenders must incorporate client climate risk data into scenario analysis starting in 2025.
+Direct requirements target banks, but corporates that borrow locally will feel the effect because lenders must incorporate client climate risk data into scenario analysis.
+This requirement has been in effect since 2025.

-How will Brazil’s draft emissions trading scheme affect supply chain contracts?
+How will Brazil's emissions trading scheme affect supply chain contracts?

 Is Brazil requiring biodiversity disclosures in 2025 audits?

 Not yet.
-Biodiversity metrics remain voluntary, but the draft taxonomy and TNFD pilots indicate likely future inclusion.
+Biodiversity metrics remain voluntary, but the TSB established by Decree 12,705/2025 and ongoing TNFD pilots indicate likely future inclusion.
+The TSB's two-phase structure anticipates a transition from voluntary to mandatory status within three years.
 Firms should prototype data collection now to avoid later restatements.

 Can Brazilian green bonds issued on B3 qualify under EU green bond standards?